Toyota Century: Century Royal (G51; 2006)

 The suspension consists of double wishbones for both the front and rear wheels, supplemented by air-bag support springs.
-The engine used is the 5.0 L-V12 shared with the standard Century with horsepower rated at 280 PS and 460 Nm of torque at 4000 rpm.
+The engine used is the 5.0 L-V12 shared with the standard Century with power rated at 280 PS and 460 Nm of torque at 4000 rpm.
 For various state functions, additional conventional Century sedans are used with a designated "Imperial" number roundel.